HusarzVTF/SQL/readme.md

 Average price is result of dividing all net sum from supply invoices divided by all bought quantinty in measure units for every fuel.
 Desirable margin level is stored in column Marza in table ![Zbiorniki](Schematy/Ope/Tables_%26_Triggers/Zbiorniki/Zbiorniki_%26_CenySprzPaliw).
 It can be updated by ![Zmien_Marze](<./Schematy/Ope/Stored Procedures/uspZmien_Marze>).
-The formula for sales price is: average purchase price for fuel multiplied by (1 +margin for this fuel).
+The formula for sales price is: average purchase price for fuel multiplied by (1 + margin for this fuel).
 After every supply of fuel which is represented in ![Dostawy](Schematy/Ope/Tables_%26_Triggers/Dostawy_%26_Klienci/Dostawy), trigger trOilINZbior (code also available in ![Dostawy](Schematy/Ope/Tables_%26_Triggers/Dostawy_%26_Klienci/Dostawy)) changes current levels of fuels flow in table
 ![Zbiorniki](Schematy/Ope/Tables_%26_Triggers/Zbiorniki/Zbiorniki_%26_CenySprzPaliw).